WPChef/limit-login-attempts-reloaded/readme.txt

 If you are using contemporary hosting, it's likely your site uses a proxy domain service like CloudFlare, Sucuri, Nginx, etc. They replace your user's IP address with their own.
 If the server where your site runs is not configured properly (this happens a lot) all users will get the same IP address.
 This also applies to bots and hackers.
 Therefore, locking one user will lead to locking everybody else out.
 If the plugin is not using our <a href="https://www.limitloginattempts.com/features/">Cloud App</a>, this can be adjusted using the Trusted IP Origin setting.
 The cloud service intelligently recognizes the non-standard IP origins and handles them correctly, even if your hosting provider does not.

+= How do I know if I'm under attack? =

+An easy way to check if the attack is legitimate is to copy the IP address from the lockout notification, and go to https://whatismyipaddress.com/ip-lookup.
+Enter in the IP address to see if you recognize the location.
+If the location is not somewhere you recognize and you have received several failed login attempts, then you are likely being attacked.
+You might notice dozens or hundreds of IPs each day.

+= How can I tell that the premium plugin is working? =

+After you upgrade to our premium version, you will see a new dashboard in your WordPress admin that shows all attacks that will now relay through our cloud service.

+You will still see the attacks because they will never stop regardless if you upgrade, but now our cloud service will safely process and neutralize them without taking resources from your site.
+This is very important and positively impacts your site’s stability and performance.

+In some cases, you may notice an increase in speed and efficiency with your website.
+Also, a reduction in lockout notifications via email.

+= Could these failed login attempts be fake? =

+Some users feel that it’s impossible to receive so many failed login attempts, especially since they’re site was just created or they have minimal human traffic.
+Let us be clear that these failed login attempts are NOT generated by the plugin.
+New websites are often hosted on a shared IP address, which makes it very easy for hackers to find.
+Also, new domain names are often crawled once they are created, so as soon as a WordPress website is built on it, it’s vulnerable to attacks.
+New websites are often the best target since security is not top of mind for site owners.

+= What happens if my site exceeds the request limits in the plan? =

+The premium plan’s resource limits start from 100,000 requests per month, which should accept almost any heavy brute-force attack.
+We monitor all of our sites and will alert the user if it appears they are going over their limits.
+If limits are reached, we will suggest to the user upgrading to the next plan.
+If you are using the free version, the load caused by brute force attacks will be absorbed by your current hosting bandwidth, which could cause your hosting costs to increase.

+= What do I do if all users get blocked? =

+If you are using contemporary hosting, it’s likely your site uses a proxy domain service like CloudFlare, Sucuri, Nginx, etc. They replace your user’s IP address with their own.
+If your server is not configured properly, all users will get the same IP address.
+This also applies to bots and hackers.
+Therefore, locking one user will lead to locking everybody else out.
+In the free version of the plugin, this can be adjusted using the Trusted IP Origin setting.
+In the premium version, the cloud service intelligently recognizes the non-standard IP origins and handles them correctly, even if your hosting provider does not.

+= What URLs are being attacked and protected? =

+The URLs being protected are your login page (wp-login.php, wp-admin), xmlrpc.php, WooCommerce login page, and any custom login page you have that uses regular WordPress login hooks.

+= Why is LLAR more popular than other brute-force protection plugins? =

+Our main focus is protecting your site from brute-force attacks.
+This allows our plugin to be very lean and effective.
+It doesn’t require a lot of your web hosting resources and keeps your site well-protected.
+More importantly, it does all of this automatically as our service learns on its own about each IP it encounters.
+In contrast, a firewall would require manual addition or removal of IPs.
+We’ve published an article about it <a href="https://www.limitloginattempts.com/should-i-block-ip-addresses/">here</a>.

+= What to do when an admin gets blocked? =

+Open the site from another IP.
+You can do this from your cell phone, or using Opera browser and enabling free VPN there.
+You can also try turning off your router for a few minutes and then see if you get a different IP address.
+These will work if your hosting server is configured correctly.
+If that doesn’t work, connect to the site using FTP or  your hosting control panel file manager.
+Navigate to wp-content/plugins/ and rename the limit-login-attempts-reloaded folder.
+Log in to the site then rename that folder back and whitelist your IP.
+By upgrading to our premium app, you will have the unlocking functionality right from the cloud so you’ll never have to deal with this issue.

 = What settings should I use In the plugin? =

 The settings are explained within the plugin in great detail.
 If you are unsure, use the default settings as they are the recommended ones.

-= Can I share the safelist/blocklist throughout all of my sites?=
+= Can I share the safelist/denylist throughout all of my sites?=

 By default, you will need to copy and paste the lists to each site manually.
-For the <a href="https://www.limitloginattempts.com/features/">premium service</a>, sites are grouped within the same private cloud account.
+For the <a href="https://www.limitloginattempts.com/features/?from=wp-details">premium service</a>, sites are grouped within the same private cloud account.
 Each site within that group can be configured if it shares its lockouts and access lists with other group members.
 The setting is located in the plugin's interface.
 The default options are recommended.

-= Where can I find answers to my Cloud App related questions? =

-Please follow this link: <a href="https://www.limitloginattempts.com/resources/">https://www.limitloginattempts.com/resources/</a>

 == Changelog ==